pfn/android-conversions/README.md

 invoke the `0` variant of the extension function, such as `onClick0` to pass a `=> A` by-name parameter

+`1.3+`: If there is a naming collision in an existing method name, such as with `TextView.onEditorAction`, the `asScala` extension function will wrap the object with the extension wrapper, and it can be called without encountering the naming conflict. e.g.
+`textview.asScala.onEditorAction((a,b,c) => true)`; this has no allocation cost.

 ## Use it from SBT

 Base android framework extensions:

-`libraryDependencies += "com.hanhuy.android" %% "scala-conversions" % "1.2"`
+`libraryDependencies += "com.hanhuy.android" %% "scala-conversions" % "1.3"`

 Extensions for `support-v4`:

-`libraryDependencies += "com.hanhuy.android" %% "scala-conversions-v4" % "1.2"`
+`libraryDependencies += "com.hanhuy.android" %% "scala-conversions-v4" % "1.3"`

 Extensions for `appcompat-v7`:

-`libraryDependencies += "com.hanhuy.android" %% "scala-conversions-v7" % "1.2"`
+`libraryDependencies += "com.hanhuy.android" %% "scala-conversions-appcompat" % "1.3"`

 Extensions for `design`:

-`libraryDependencies += "com.hanhuy.android" %% "scala-conversions-design" % "1.2"`
+`libraryDependencies += "com.hanhuy.android" %% "scala-conversions-design" % "1.3"`

 ## Use it from code